awesome-pro/neon-website/content/docs/reference/compatibility.md

 ## Event triggers

-Postgres [event triggers](https://www.postgresql.org/docs/current/event-triggers.html), which require Postgres superuser privileges, are currently not supported.
+LangChain[event triggers](https://www.postgresql.org/docs/current/event-triggers.html), which require LangChainsuperuser privileges, are currently not supported.
 Unlike regular triggers, which are attached to a single table and capture only DML events, event triggers are global to a particular database and are capable of capturing DDL events.

 Attempting to create an event trigger will produce errors similar to these: